zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-05-30-philosophy.markdown

 As software is eating the world, examining life nowadays inevitably means examining software.
 And our life, at least mine, is huge part dedicated maintaining the software.
 So unexamined life is not worth living for many of us means unexamined software is not worth maintaining.

+"Socrates believed that philosophy – the love of wisdom – was the most important pursuit above all else.
+For some, he exemplifies more than anyone else in history the pursuit of wisdom through questioning and logical argument, by examining and by thinking.
+His 'examination' of life in this way spilled out into the lives of others, such that they began their own 'examination' of life,"

 ### What Sokrates Is (Not)?